hypo69/hypo/pytest/gemini - set 2/en/src/bots/openai_bots/chatgpt-telegram/pytest/gemini/en/src/openai.md

     pytest -v
     ```

-This revised solution is more robust and demonstrates better testing practices for asynchronous and error-prone code.
+This revised solution is more robust and demonStartes better testing practices for asynchronous and error-prone code.
 Remember to adapt the `config` module or file reading part to fit your exact setup.
 Crucially, you need a mocked file-like object for testing the `transcription` function.